 3. Nellie Bly (1864–1922)

-In order to enter facilities, she had to feign mental illness—for instance, at her first assignment, as an undercover investigator at the Women’s Lunatic Asylum on Blackwell’s Island, Bly successfully pretended to have amnesia.
+In order to enter facilities, she had to feign mental illness.
+This didn’t stop her.
+For instance, at her first assignment, Bly successfully pretended to have amnesia while undercover at the Women’s Lunatic Asylum on Blackwell’s Island.

-Bly used her role as an undercover agent to expose the poor treatment that people in asylums were receiving.
-In her book, Ten Days in a Madhouse, Bly also highlighted the fact that a lot of patients were being admitted when they were actually healthy—but often, they didn’t speak fluent English, which made it difficult to convince the nurses that they actually were sane.
+Bly used her role as an undercover agent to expose the poor treatment that people in asylums experienced.
+In her book, Ten Days in a Madhouse, Bly also highlighted the fact that a lot of patients were being admitted when they were actually healthy—but often, they didn’t speak fluent English, which made it difficult to convince the nurses that they were sane.

 4. Lilian Bland (1878–1971)

 Lilian Bland was certainly not one to conform to society’s gender norms, according to the BBC.
 She was an engineer, photographer, artist, car dealer, and Jiu Jitsu teacher.
-At the time, a woman who followed her interests and prioritized her hobbies was inconceivable.
+Meanwhile, at the time, a woman who followed her interests and prioritized her hobbies was inconceivable.

 In 1910, months after Harry Ferguson became the first person in Ireland to fly his own plane, Bland became the first woman in the world to design, build, and fly her own plane—a plane made from spruce, bamboo and canvas.